 First-to-answer call: A call that is started when the first MCPTT user among multiple potential target recipients' answers.
 This call requires the answering MCPTT user to answer manually; automatic answer is not allowed

+Forwarded-by-client: The MCPTT client to whom a private call has been placed and who has requested that the private call be forwarded either through settings for call forwarding at the MCPTT server for Immediate", "no answer", or "user not available" or through manual input.

+Forwarded-calling-client: The originating MCPTT client who has made a private call attempt that is being forwarded.

+Forwarded-to-client: The terminating MCPTT client to whom a private call attempt is being forwarded.

 Group call: A mechanism by which an MCPTT user can make a one-to-many MCPTT transmission to other users that are members of MCPTT group(s).

 Group home MCPTT system: The MCPTT system where the MCPTT group is defined.